PujithaDevaguptapu/HTML-5-CSS-JS/README.md

-# Learning-HTML
+# Learning-HTML,CSS,Javascript
-As a part of a study on web development, i am learning HTML
+As a part of a study on web development, i am learning HTML,CSS,Javascript